noraterbocs/example-project-week5/README.md

 # Example Project Week 5

-This is the starter for the example project for week 5
+This is the starter for the example project for week 5 in the bootcamp.

-This code should only be used to for practice and not for your weekly assignment, as it has different data
+The goal was to practice creating components and nested components by passing in props.